jdillard/personal-site/source/_trips/2021-09-21-lake-of-many-lore.md

-Much prior to that, as the local lore goes, it had been owned by a pre-eminent bootlegger of high quality whiskey who crafted a log platform with a mechanism to unload logs from the nearby railcars and transport them to the mill located on the lake (as mills were steam fed and the lake water could also be used to store the logs, keeping them from drying out).
+Much prior to that, as the local lore goes, it had been owned by a pre-eminent bootlegger of high quality whiskey who crafted a log platform with a mechanism to unload logs from the nearby rail cars and transport them to the mill located on the lake (as mills were steam fed and the lake water could also be used to store the logs, keeping them from drying out).